GemWallet/gemwallet-website/docs/api/using-in-browser.md

 ### isConnected()

 :::tip
-We definitely recommend to you to check if the user is connected before using any of the other methods available.
+We recommend that you check if the user is connected before using any of the other methods available.
 :::
 `isConnected() -> <Promise<boolean>>`